 Recall, in 2012 ESP was cited as the most productive printing company in the world.
 In the same year its profits were at the lowest point in its history.
 Since then, however, profits have risen in direct correlation with its use of online pricing solutions.
 As stated before, this may be a coincidence, or it may be evidence that customer buying convenience is becoming king in the printing playground.
 Today, post-tax profits are five times greater than at the height of its super-productivity era in 2012.
-It has prompted Paul Bradley, ESP managing director, to state in the Jan/Feb 2018 edition of Print Business magazine:
+It has prompted Paul Bradley, ESP executive director, to state in the Jan/Feb 2018 edition of Print Business magazine:

 “Press automation can only help to some extent.
 The company needed to automate its estimating and order handling.
 It made no sense to spend £2 million on a new press to shave a few seconds off a make-ready”.

 All the evidence for the effectiveness of the system ESP is using – Haybrooke’s PDQ Sales Hub platform – suggests that buyers are pressing the order button without conducting any further in-depth research in the marketplace.
 This has led to conversion rates of quotes to orders at some customers rising to as high as 70%.

 In plain English, 7 out of 10 times the customer gets its own price, it goes on to place an order with ESP.
 No selling costs.
 No estimating costs.
 No admin costs.

 #5 – Instant pricing will future-proof your business